Facts About Portuguese Grammar Use

 A definite article is used with something specific, just like we use “the” for specific things.
 In Portuguese, the article depends on gender.
 For the masculine, it’s always O, and for the feminine, it’s always A.

 For instance, O Homem, means the man.
-A mulher, means the woman.
-Even if they are plural, definite articles will still be following gender.
-O homen means The Men and A mulheres means The Women.
+A Mulher means the woman.
+Even if they are plural, definite articles will still follow gender.
+O homen means The Men, and A mulheres means The Women.

 Gender Rules

 No, we are not talking about some social science rule or a demographic stat.
-We are here to tell you that masculines in Portuguese almost always end with an o, whereas feminine always ends with a.
-Like in this example here, A Cadeira which means a chair is feminine, O Carro which means the car is masculine.
+We are here to tell you that masculines in Portuguese almost always end with an o, whereas feminine always ends with an a.
+Like in this example here, A Cadeira, which means a chair, is feminine, O Carro, which means the car, is masculine.

-Well, there are exceptions of course, just as in programa, systema, and problema, a is used but they are all masculine.
+Well, there are exceptions of course, just as in programa, systema, and problem, a is used, but they are all masculine.
 More interestingly, words ending in ao can be either feminine or masculine.

-Some examples include Ocaracao which means heart, and Oportao which means gate and they are both masculines.
-A mao which means hand, and O Sulaco which means an answer or a solution, are both examples of ao feminine words.
+Some examples include Ocaracao, which means heart, and Oporto, which means gate, and they are both masculine.
+A mao, which means hand, and O Sulaco, which means an answer or a solution, are both examples of ao feminine words.

-Same thing for the words ending with e Uma Semente means A seed which is a feminine word whereas Os Dentes means the teeth which are masculine plural.
+The same thing applies to words ending with e.
+Uma Semente means A seed, which is a feminine word, whereas Os Dentes means the teeth, which are masculine plural.
 Even when an adjective is added to a word, its gender is always considered before inclusion.

 So, weren’t these interesting?
 If you want to learn more about grammatically correct writing and usage, you can take all these into account and see how much they’ll help you.
 The best way to become proficient in Portuguese grammar usage is by practicing it with others.
 You can join a community where you can benefit from other students.

-If you are in a college or a university, see if you can find the people who belong to Brazil or any other Portuguese speaking country.
-Try conversing with them, make note of the errors they point to.
-Surely, you can’t reach their level in a day or two but it will certainly improve over time.
+If you are in a college or a university, see if you can find people who belong to Brazil or any other Portuguese-speaking country.
+Try conversing with them and make a note of the errors they point to.
+Surely, you can’t reach their level in a day or two, but it will certainly improve over time.

 brazilian portuguese grammar